SkaPhilipp/Graph_Embedding/README.md

 This is a toy project with a Python implementation of the graph embedding algorithm Deepwalk using networkx for graph generation.

+For this we investigate a graph using random walks in conjuction with Word2Vec as well as our own implementation of this NLP algorithm.

 We use networkx to create a directed graph as shown below:

 ![Example of directed graph](./digraph.JPG)